The Best States for Psychologists

 - Projected Employment Change from 2020-2030: 10.6%

-- Percentage of Health Care Professional Need Met: 27.8%
+- Percentage of Mental Health Professional Need Met: 27.8%

 4. Ohio

-Ohio boasts the third-highest median annual salary for psychologists, adjusted for cost of living.
-The median annual salary for psychologists increased by nearly 10% over the last year.
+With its low cost of living and growing salaries, Ohio is one of the best states for psychologists.
+Ohio has the third-highest median annual salary for psychologists, adjusted for cost of living.
+In addition, the median annual salary for psychologists increased by nearly 10% over the last year.
 In May 2023, psychologists reported a median annual salary of $105,680.
-Paired with a below-average cost of living, Ohio offers an excellent foundation for psychologists to start their careers.

 - Median Annual Salary Adjusted for Cost of Living: $114,299